bradcar/MicroPython_BMPxxx/README.md

 # Micropython bmp58x driver
-MicroPython Driver for the Bosch ~~BMP585~~ (to test Nov 2024), BMP581, and BMP390 pressure sensors using I2C.
+MicroPython Driver for the Bosch BMP585, BMP581, BMP390, and ~~BMP280~~  pressure sensors using I2C.
 It has the ability to adjust sea level pressure and/or the sensors altitude at a known elevation for accurate future tracking.

 ## Micropython bmp58x driver
 Code includes:
-* ~~BMP585~~ (to test Nov 19, 2024), BMP581, BMP390, BMP280 supported
+* BMP585, BMP581, BMP390, ~~BMP280~~(to test Nov 20, 2024) supported
-* I2C only (driver needs modifications for SDI)
+* I2C only (driver would need modifications for SDI)
-  * checks i2c primary address of 0x47, and then checks secondary 0x46
+  * checks i2c primary address and if not present it then checks secondary (see table 1 below for addresses for each device)
 * All pressures are in hPA.
 * All temperatures are in Celsius.
 * Code enables setting Pressure/Temperature OverSampling and IIR values.